KOA (AM)

 KOA (850 kHz) is a commercial AM radio station licensed to Denver, Colorado.
 Owned by iHeartMedia, it serves the Denver-Boulder media market.
 KOA broadcasts a news/talk radio format, and is also the flagship station of the Denver Broncos, Colorado Rockies and Colorado Buffaloes.
-KOA has its radio studios in Southeast Denver, while the transmitter site is off South Parker Road in Parker.
+KOA has its studios in Southeast Denver, while the transmitter site is off South Parker Road in Parker.

 KOA is a Class A, clear-channel station, broadcasting at 50,000 watts non-directional, the maximum power permitted by the Federal Communications Commission for AM stations.
-By day, the station is easily heard around Eastern Colorado, including cities such as Colorado Springs, Pueblo and Fort Collins.
-With a good radio at night, the signal can be heard over the Central and Western United States, and parts of Canada and Mexico.
+By day, the station provides city-grade coverage to most of Colorado's densely populated area, including cities such as Colorado Springs, Pueblo and Fort Collins.
+It provides at least secondary coverage to most of eastern and central Colorado (as far west as Aspen), along with portions of Wyoming.
+Under the right conditions, it reaches almost all of Colorado, as well as portions of Nebraska and Kansas.
+With a good radio at night, the signal can be heard over much of the Central and Western United States, and parts of Canada and Mexico.
 KOA is nicknamed "the Blowtorch of the West".
 It is Colorado's primary entry point station for the Emergency Alert System.

 As of November 1, 2015, KOA is also heard on 94.1 MHz K231BQ, which is licensed to Golden, Colorado, as an FM translator of KBCO-HD3.
 In addition, KOA also simulcasts on translator K231AA (also on 94.1 MHz), licensed to Boulder.